-Until recently I lived in San Francisco, California and am a native of Charlotte, North Carolina.
-I began my professional performance career at eighteen as soloist with the Charlotte Symphony Orchestra, and trained with Steven Barta at the Peabody Conservatory and Luis Baez and Jerome Simas at the San Francisco Conservatory of Music.
-Other things I like are my team at the Lake Merritt Rowing Club and knitting.
+I am a native of Charlotte, North Carolina and lived for eight years in San Francisco and Oakland.
+I began my performance career at eighteen as soloist with the Charlotte Symphony Orchestra, and trained with Steven Barta at the Peabody Conservatory and Luis Baez and Jerome Simas at the San Francisco Conservatory of Music.
+Other things I like are rowing with my team at Community Rowing and knitting.

 For more about me and my projects, here is some selected press:

 Plugging Into Switchboard, the Bay Area’s Avant-Jukebox KQED San Francisco, June 2016

 Switchboard Music is a Joyful Potpourri San Francisco Chronicle, June 2016

 Switchboard Music: Eclectic sounds mesh in bold grand finale San Francisco Chronicle, April 2015